 How to Clean Cultured Marble Countertops

-For the same veining and shine of real marble at a fraction of the price, homeowners are looking to modernize their countertops, sinks and vanities with cultured marble more and more frequently.
+For the same veining and shine of real marble at a fraction of the price, homeowners are looking to modernize their countertops, sinks, and vanities with cultured marble more and more frequently.
 This non-porous, resilient material is created with 75% marble dust and 25% resin, topped with a durable gel coating.

 Cultured marble is a great countertop option for bathrooms, as the surface naturally resists mildew, so it's ideal in areas where moisture can be a problem.

-Knowing how to clean cultured marble countertops, sinks and other surfaces - and doing so regularly - is the best way to keep these areas free from stains, mineral deposits, soap scum and dirt.
+Knowing how to clean cultured marble countertops, sinks, and other surfaces - and doing so regularly - is the best way to keep these areas free from stubborn stains, mineral deposits, and soap scum.
 Harsh chemicals like bleach and abrasive cleaners can damage the coating on your cultured marble, making it appear dull and causing chemical scuffs.
-You should avoid cleaning with white vinegar, as the acid can cause it to pit and lose shine.
+You should also avoid cleaning with white vinegar, as the acid can cause it to pit and lose shine.

-Directions for Cleaning Cultured Marble:
+Directions for Cleaning Cultured Marble Countertops:

 - Scrub, if necessary.
 Use a sponge or non-abrasive cloth to agitate.

-- Wipe clean.
+- Wipe and rinse.
 Thoroughly wipe with a damp cloth, sponge or paper towels to ensure there is no residue left behind.
 Give the surface a final wipe-down with a non-abrasive soft cloth or paper towels for a streak-free finish.